-Environmental Policy Score: 6

-Austria's government has sought to establish a policy course balancing economic growth and protection of the environment.
+Environmental Policy Score: 6 Austria's government has sought to establish a policy course balancing economic growth and protection of the environment.
 In reality, this is very often seen as a contradiction.
 Environmental policies may have significant effects for employment and even for economic growth in the long run, but in the short run - and the Austrian government, like any democratic government, is first and foremost focused on short-term effects - traditional economic incentives are given priority most of the time, at the cost of environmental protection.

 However, this has changed little by little in recent decades, as public opinion has slowly accepted the need for environmental protection.
 Ecological values have been embraced by virtually all political parties, not just the Greens, and as long as protecting the environment is not in immediate conflict with economic growth, the government has promoted environmental policies.
 But the ambiguity remains, as well as a tendency to think within traditional frameworks that favor economic growth over environment protection.
+A recent scandal in the state of Carinthia (Kärnten), however, where large areas of land have been polluted with hexachlorobenzene by a local cement plant, has put government under pressure to foster and safeguard environmental standards.

 In part for this reason, Austria is one of the very few EU countries that has failed to meet the objectives of the Kyoto Protocol.
-More recently, government decisions regulating harmful pesticides made it clear that the environmental ministry's priority was to protect the chemical industry more so than the environment.
-This policy led to significant debate within Austrian political circles.
+To this day, Austria's greenhouse gas emission levels are very high for a country of its size.

 A significant share of CO2 emissions in Austria (27% in 2012, taking second place behind industrial emissions) is due to vehicle traffic.
 Indeed, CO2 emissions related to vehicle traffic increased by 60% between 1990 and 2012.

 This increase in CO2 emissions is overwhelmingly due to the rise in goods transportation, which accounted for 42% of vehicle-traffic CO2 emissions in 2010.
 A total of 30.5% of vehicle-traffic CO2 emissions are due to the export of fossil fuels (defined as transit traffic and "petrol-station tourism" by non-Austrians).

 Partly due to EU laws (the so-called Eurovignette directive), and partly due to the failure to make railroads a more attractive way to transport goods, Austria has completely failed to decrease vehicle-traffic CO2 emissions.